syzzana/indent-list-reporter/README.md

 Playwright list reporter with colorful terminal output and indentation

+## IMPORTANT:
+  This is a work in progress, the color options are not yet configurable after you download the package.
+  I am working on making the colors configurable after you download the package.
+  The options are being read for now from my playwright.config.ts file inside the project.
+  WIP will be done soon.
+  Thank you for your patience.
 #### Purpose:

 - I wanted to have a reporter that displays the tests in a hierarchical format with indentation and colorful terminal